MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/licensing/determine-office-license-type.md

 ## Summary

-This article helps you to determine the licensing type of your Microsoft Office product, whether it is Microsoft 365, Office 2019, Office 2016, or Office 2013.
+This article helps you determine the licensing type of your Microsoft Office product, whether it's Microsoft 365, Office 2019, Office 2016, or Office 2013.

 ## License types

 ## [Windows](#tab/windows)

-To determine whether you have a retail edition or a volume license edition, use one of the following methods, depending on which version of Microsoft Office product you have installed.
+To determine whether you have a retail edition or a volume license edition, use one of the following methods, depending on which version of Microsoft Office product you've installed.

 ### Microsoft 365

-If you are using a Microsoft 365 product, see View Microsoft 365 licenses and services with PowerShell, and follow the steps to find your license type and other details about your version of Office.
+If you're using a Microsoft 365 product, see [View Microsoft 365 licenses and services with PowerShell](/microsoft-365/enterprise/view-licenses-and-services-with-microsoft-365-powershell).
+Follow the steps to find your license type and other details about your version of Office.

 ### Office 2019 and Office 2016

 1. Press Windows logo key+X on your keyboard to open the quick action menu.
 2. Select Command Prompt (Admin).